 Guideline:

-It is recommended that APS systems develop performance measures, including client outcomes, and collect and analyze data related to those measures on an annual basis.
-It is recommended that the data collected be congruent with the National Adult Maltreatment Reporting System.
+It is recommended that APS systems develop performance measures, and collect and analyze data related to those measures on an annual basis.
+Performance measures should assess (1) programmatic aspects and service areas to determine whether interventions were implemented timely and services met clients’ needs; and (2) client-centered outcomes to determine whether clients were satisfied with the services and whether goals specific to the clients were attained.
+Innovative measurement strategies that allow for client variability and that are capable of tracking change on an individualized set of outcome indicators, such as goal attainment scaling (Burnes et al., 2018), may be effective to assess client-centered APS intervention outcomes.

+It is recommended that the data collected also be congruent with the National Adult Maltreatment Reporting System.
 It is recommended that APS systems compile a written report of those performance measures and make that report available to state and federal bodies and the public on a regular basis.

+It is recommended that APS systems determine and implement policies for retaining APS records from substantiated cases to ensure the availability of longitudinal data.
+Programs may consider keeping records for approximately 10-15 years, but should consider their quality assurance needs when determining the most appropriate timeframe for retaining their APS records.

 References